BigWingBeat/bevy_quicsilver/README.md

 This crate integrates the [`quinn_proto`](https://github.com/quinn-rs/quinn) library, a pure-rust implementation of QUIC, with the Bevy ECS, providing an idiomatic ecs-based API.

+## Development Status

+This library is still very new and in active development.
+Although most of the core functionality is in place, it's not in a usable state yet.

+## Supported Bevy Versions

+- `0.13.*`

 ## Features

 Ultimately, `bevy_quicsilver` doesn't offer anything more complicated than sending and receiving raw bytes.
 It is intended to be a foundation ontop of which other libraries implement higher-level features, by abstracting the complexity of the transport protocol behind an ecs-based API.